abbreviatedman/node-express-mongodb-unit-02-npm/2b-express-crud/readme.md

 ```

 - Run the server by going to the terminal and using the command `node index.js`
-- Use Postman to perform a POST request to `localhost:3000/` and in the Body tab (set text to JSON) use the following to test this request:
+- Use Postman to perform a POST request to `localhost:3000/` and in the Body tab (set text to raw JSON) use the following to test this request:

 ```js
 {